ACCUEIL

 **** Game hope, and limited to game.
 Forcing to 2NT with fit, if not to 3.

-***** Requires completing by opener to his better minor.
+***** Requires completing by opener to his best minor.

-******* With just 16HCP and balanced hand, the responder bids first a relay, no matter 1 or 1, then he bids 4NT after completing 1NT by opener.
+****** With just 16HCP and balanced hand, the responder bids first a relay,, then he bids quantitative 4NT after completing 1NT by opener.
 See below indirect answers.

 Of course the responder has also at his disposal the natural biddings 4 and 4 limited to game if he has a reason to play himself.